AdobeDocs/commerce-knowledge-base.en/help/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 Under extended support, security patches and hotfixes will be made available for the latest security-only patch versions only, which are: 2.3.7-p4, 2.4.0-p1, 2.4.1-p1, 2.4.2-p2, 2.4.3-p3.

-For an example, if you are currently on 2.4.3-p1, you must do a light upgrade to 2.4.3-p3 first in order to apply an extended support security patch or hotfix
+For example, if you are currently on 2.4.3-p1, you must do a light upgrade to 2.4.3-p3 first in order to apply an extended support security patch or hotfix.

 ### What is PCI compliance and why won't extended support keep me compliant?